 Jürgen Kritschgau

 Before moving to Portland, I was a postdoctoral associate at Carnegie Mellon University between Fall 2021 and Fall 2023.
 I graduated from the Mathematics Ph.D. program at Iowa State University in 2021.
-My Ph.D. advisor was Michael Young.
-Here is a copy of my (academic) long CV.
-Here is a copy of my shorter CV.

 I have three main research interests: extremal graph theory, anti-Ramsey theory, and zero forcing.
 Click here to see my publications.
 I am always looking for new projects and collaborators!